ciatheyes/LiteracyInAfrica/README.md

-# 3D Web Map of Literacy in Africa in the Context of Population Numbers
+# 3D Web Map of Literacy in Africa in the Context of Population Numbers and Density

 A student project at ETH Zurich in 2017.